Thailand at a Glance

 Float the Night Away in Kanchanaburi

 Beyond its world-class beaches and thriving urban areas, Thailand’s interior is lush with vibrant jungles, soaring mountains and colourful river ecosystems.
-Spending a night at The Float House, nestled on the banks of the River Kwai, lets you wake up amidst Asia's most breathtaking scenery.
-Kanchanaburi sits about 120 kilometres northwest of Bangkok, and excursions here allow you to explore the region’s rich yet tragic history.
+Spending a night at The Float House, nestled on the banks of the River Kwai, lets you wake up amidst some of Asia's most breathtaking scenery.
+Kanchanaburi sits about 120 kilometres northwest of Bangkok, and excursions here allow you to explore the region’s rich and fascinating history.